-JUCHEREAU DES CHATELETS, NOËL, Bachelor of Laws, member of the Compagnie des Cent-Associés and head clerk of the Communauté des Habitants; brother of Jean Juchereau de Maur; baptized 30 Aug.
-1593 at Tourouvre (Orne, France), son of Jean Juchereau and Jeanne Creste; d. in 1648, unmarried, at Orléans (France).
+JUCHEREAU DES CHATELETS, NOËL, Bachelor of Laws, member of the Compagnie des Cent-Associés, and head clerk of the Communauté des Habitants; brother of Jean Juchereau de Maur; baptized 30 Aug.
+1593 at Tourouvre (Orne, France), son of Jean Juchereau and Jeanne Creste; d.
+1648, unmarried, at Orléans (France).

 Noël Juchereau received an excellent education: he completed a course in the humanities, followed by a course in law.